 When Joe, J.D., C.P.A., LL.M., P.F.S., and Yvonne, J.D., founded Cordell & Cordell in 1990, it was a general practice law firm that accepted all kinds of cases.

 Eventually, the firm evolved and honed its focus on family law, and specifically men’s divorce.
 Twenty-five-plus years later, with more than 200 divorce lawyers focused on men’s family law in more than 100 offices across the United States as well as an office in the United Kingdom, Cordell & Cordell is one of the largest family law firms serving men in the world.

-The firm has developed the unique experience and familiarity with the male perspective as it is affected in the family law courts to allow its clients to feel comfortable that their point of view is understood and actively represented.
+The firm has developed unique experiences and familiarity with the male perspective as it is affected in the family law courts to allow its clients to feel comfortable that their point of view is understood and actively represented.
 The firm is committed to aggressively championing the interests of men, fathers, and their children.

 In 2013, Mr. and Mrs. Cordell made a gift commitment of $1 million to establish and endow the Cordell & Cordell Visiting Professorship at Washington University.
 The gift supports an established legal scholar and teacher who demonstrate a commitment to adding a diverse voice to legal education, including one that represents a conservative and/or Libertarian viewpoint.

 The couple also sponsors the Joseph Cordell Family Scholar in Law at the Washington University School of Law.

 Mr. Cordell earned his Juris Doctor from the University of Texas School of Law and his Bachelor of Science in accountancy from Oklahoma State University.
 He is a graduate of the National Institute for Trial Advocacy and holds a Missouri CPA license.
 He received his LL.M. from Washington University.